 When Does the Fed Care About Stock Prices?

-We use a predictable change in the intraday volatility of index futures to identify the effect of stock returns on monetary policy.
+We propose a novel identification approach based on a predictable change in the intraday volatility of index futures to estimate the Federal Reserve’s reaction to stock returns.
 This identification approach relies on a weaker set of assumptions than required under identification through heteroskedasticity based on lower frequency data.
-Our identification approach also allows examination of time variation in the reaction of monetary policy to the stock market.
-The results show a sharp increase in the response of monetary policy expectations to stock returns during recessions and bear markets.
+Our approach also allows the examination of changes in the reaction of monetary policy to the stock market.
+We document an asymmetric response of policy expectations to changes in stock prices in adverse and positive economic environments.
+Specifically, the results show a sharp increase in the response of monetary policy expectations to stock returns during recessions and bear markets.
 This finding is consistent with the existence of the so-called “Fed put.”

 Keywords: Monetary Policy, Stock Returns, Intraday Data, Futures, Identification, Heteroskedasticity

 Suggested Citation: Suggested Citation